siscia/ComputerEthicsPresentation/PITCHME.md

 Use the technology we master to shape the democratic process in order to educate the less tech savy and the policy maker.

 Create the condition to have an educate discussion about important subject.

 #VSLIDE

+> We had just 72 hours to create a digital and branding strategy for the launch, including a website, email and fundraising program and digital advertising strategy.
+Within 24 hours of Bernie‘s announcement, we raised over $1.5 million.

+A case study from Revolution Messaging, Bernie 2016

+#VSLIDE